artifice-idustries/docs/search.md

 - `Cue Stamp - Label`
 - `Eos Stamp - Label`
 - `Disguise Stamp - Section Name`

+For example, the text search "sam" would show all four of these:

+- `SAM` PLEASE FIX THIS BUG!!!
+- Is this stamp the `sam`e as the last?
+- Draw focus to `Sam`antha Down Stage Left.
+- This should now be di`sam`biguous.

+Text searches are case and diacritic insensitive.
 <a name="session"></a>
 ### Session